 Roofing including roof space

 Repair category 2

-Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
-Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
-Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
+Notes Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
+Slates deteriorate over time; nail fixings corrode and loosen resulting in on-going maintenance requirements.
+Close quarter inspection may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
-The flat fibreglass and rubberoid membrane roof coverings to the extension and dormers have a limited life expectancy and can fail without warning.
-Inspection at
+There are slipped slates.